 Single mum Laura is recently divorced.
 Faced with the reality of London house-hunting, she’s renting a granny flat as a stop gap.
-Her new, temporary digs happen to be in The Close, an exclusive development of £10 million mansions.
+Her new, temporary digs happen to be in The Close, an exclusive development of McMansions.

 When Stella’s smarmy music mogul fiancé Al co-opts Laura into a lie to cover up his slimy affairs, it creates a lot of tension on The Close.

-As it happens, Laura’s business cleans Al’s offices.
-A bee in her bonnet, she implicates her employee Angie in some rather unprofessional snooping.
-They learn that Al is up to no good, and that the pampered Stella is about to have her world destroyed.
+As it happens, Laura’s firm cleans Al’s offices.
+A bee in her bonnet, she embroils her employee Angie in some rather unprofessional snooping.
+They learn that Al is indeed up to no good, and that the pampered Stella is about to have her world turned upside down.

 “No one deserves to have their life changed by someone who hasn’t given them the chance to grow a shell to protect themselves,” reasons Laura, as she shoves the evidence in Stella’s Botoxed face.